Plants to Go ->

 What is Spiderwood?

 Spiderwood is a type of wood with many fine branches and comes from China.
-This is the root of the rhododendron, this Asian root is harvested, dried and stripped of the bark.
+This is the root of the rhododendron; this Asian root is harvested, dried, and stripped of its bark.

-Because spiderwood is dried it takes a little longer for it to sink to the bottom of your aquarium, to speed up this process you can place a stone on it or attach a plexiglass plate and slide it into the bottom.
+Because spiderwood is dried, it takes a little longer for it to sink to the bottom of your aquarium.
+To speed up this process, you can, for example, place a stone on it or attach a plexiglass sheet and slide it into the bottom.

 This type of wood contains a lot of cellulose, making it a suitable food source for catfish.